ariyanzri/Capstone1_Foss/README.md

 The goal of our project is to use a virtual machine using Atmosphere to run a script that will:
 1. Pull a compressed data folder containing many RGB images from the **[PhytoOracle Project](https://phytooracle.readthedocs.io/en/latest/)'s** CyVerse Data Store
 2. De-compress the data
-3. Run a Docker container from DockerHub container image to open a single image file for viewing
+3. Run a Docker container from DockerHub container image to open image metadata

 To accomplish this project:
 * Create a Data Management Plan for project using the Data Stewardship Wizard